Ann Louise Bardach: Awards

-In 1995 Bardach won the PEN USA Award for Journalism for her reporting on Mexican politics; she was a PEN finalist in 1994 for her coverage of Islamic Fundamentalism's impact on women (both published in Vanity Fair).
+In 1995, Bardach won the PEN USA Award for Journalism for her reporting on Mexican politics; she was a PEN finalist in 1994 for her coverage of Islamic Fundamentalism's impact on women (both published in Vanity Fair).
 Her book Cuba Confidential was a finalist for the New York Public Library Helen Bernstein Award for Excellence in Journalism, the PEN USA Award for non-fiction, and named one of "Ten Best Books of 2002" by the Los Angeles Times.
 Bardach was a finalist for several awards for her reporting on bodybuilder/former gov. Arnold Schwarzenegger's extensive ties with David Pecker and the tabloid press published in Los Angeles magazine.

 Bardach started the international journalism class at University of California, Santa Barbara (USCB) and is on the board of PEN USA and UCSB's Carsey-Wolf Center for Film, Television and New Media.
 She worked as a Resident Scholar at UCSB's Orfalea Center.
-She is also the editor of bi-lingual edition of The Prison Letters of Fidel Castro as well as Cuba: A Travelers Literary Companion.
+She is also the editor of bilingual edition of The Prison Letters of Fidel Castro as well as Cuba: A Traveler's Literary Companion.
 She served on the Brookings Institution's Cuba Study Project.